• Skip to content

 Who you rent to is as important as any other precautions you might take to prevent legal issues.
 Make sure your tenants have sufficient insurance coverage and name your church as an additional insured on their policy.
 Also consider what the group or individuals stand for, and whether their mission aligns with your church’s mission.
 You want to avoid any bad publicity or backlash with your choice of tenants.

-A very important question to consider is whether you will rent out to anyone (including for-profit companies) or if you will only rent to other churches and nonprofits.
+A very important question to consider is whether you will rent the church out to anyone (including for-profit companies) or if you will only rent the building to other churches and nonprofits.

 Know Your Tax Liability